Do you find yourself constantly seeking (external) approval?

-Fortunately, starting my early 20’s, I started to knock some much-needed sense to myself.
+Fortunately, starting in my early 20s, I started to knock some much-needed sense in myself.

 I learned that it’s futile, not to mention exhausting, to go through life trying to please everyone and desperately wanting everyone to like me.
 Because no matter how hard I try, that’s just not going to ever happen.

-It’s impossible for everyone to like us because even Mother Teresa who many dubbed as a saint, have people who disapprove of who she is along with her beliefs.
+It’s impossible for everyone to like us because even Mother Teresa who many dubbed a saint, has people who disapprove of who she is along with her beliefs.

 After all, if we’re being honest with ourselves, we know that we don’t and won’t exactly like everyone we encounter throughout our lives either.

 But how exactly do we begin to let go of our need for validation?

 “Old habits die hard” they say and from my own experience, I agree that it is definitely much easier said than done to let go of our need for approval – but it’s certainly not impossible.